 When Observing the New Employee, Ask Yourself:

-- How often does the new employee volunteer for company events?
+- How often does the new staff member volunteer for company events?

-- Does the new employee show interest in company events?
+- Does the new staff member show interest in company events?

-- Is the new employee getting along with their coworkers?
+- Is the new staff member getting along with their coworkers?

-If any employee has a strong connection with the work culture, the more likely they are to stay long- term.
+If any staff member has a strong connection with the work culture, the more likely they are to stay long- term.
 Their professional connection becomes an emotional one.
 Therefore, employees are more likely to stay if an additional incentive is offered.

 You are currently happy with where you are working now.
 Your salary is above an average pay grade, and that includes benefits.
 Most importantly, you enjoy having beers with your coworkers every Friday night.
 A competing business offers you a very appealing compensation package.